As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 New Jersey | Franklin Mineral MuseumCape Point May Trenton, New Jersey State Museum |

-Quick Tip: By clicking on the links in the table you will get opened to a full guide on what cool rocks and minerals are and where you can find them in each state.
+Quick Tip: By clicking on the links in the table, you will get a full guide on what cool rocks and minerals are and where you can find them in each state.

-Now that we covered what cool rocks you can find amongst these states and even in your backyard, let’s see a proper way to display them.
+Now that we have covered what cool rocks you can find amongst these states and even in your backyard let’s see a proper way to display them.

-TIP: Taking rocks from a protected area would be similar to going to an archaeological site and taking things like fossils or old weapons.
+TIP: Taking rocks from a protected area would resemble going to an archaeological site and taking things like fossils or old weapons.
 Find out more about the legal aspect of taking rocks from nature in the article below:

 Is Taking Rocks from Nature Illegal?
 You Should Know This